Updated: 11/16/2019 by Computer Hope

 - Often referred to as the man who gave Bill Gates the world.

-- American computer scientist and microcomputer entrepreneur who invented the CP/M operating system and founded Digital Research, Inc. (DRI).
+- American computer scientist and microcomputer entrepreneur who invented the CP/M operating system.

 - Created the first diskette track buffering schemes, read-ahead algorithms, file directory caches, and RAM disk emulators.

 - Introduced a binary recompiler in the 1980s.

 - Developed the file system and data structures for the first consumer CD-ROM.

 - One of the first people to see microprocessors as fully capable computers rather than equipment controllers and to organize a company around this concept.